 Where and When Chain of Responsibility pattern is applicable :

 - When you want to decouple a request’s sender and receiver

 - Multiple objects, determined at runtime, are candidates to handle a request

 - When you don’t want to specify handlers explicitly in your code

 - When you want to issue a request to one of several objects without specifying the receiver explicitly.

 This pattern is recommended when multiple objects can handle a request and the handler doesn’t have to be a specific object.
-Also, handler is determined at runtime.
-Please note that that a request not handled at all by any handler is a valid use case.
+Also, the handler is determined at runtime.
+Please note that a request not handled at all by any handler is a valid use case.

 - Concrete handlers : These are actual handlers of the request chained in some sequential order.